Jouett Shouse

 Shouse was very active in the Democratic Party and was appointed chairman of the executive committee of the Democratic National Committee in May 1929.
 His powerful position in Washington politics led to him being on the cover of the November 10, 1930 issue of TIME magazine.
 He opposed the nomination of Franklin D. Roosevelt as the Democratic Party's candidate for president and along with John J. Raskob supported the candidacy of Alfred E. Smith.

-In early 1930s Shouse divorced his wife of twenty-one years and married the wealthy divorcee, Catherine Filene Dodd.
+In the early 1930s, Shouse divorced his wife of twenty-one years and married Catherine Filene Dodd, a wealthy divorcee.
 A native of Boston, Massachusetts, the new Mrs. Shouse was a daughter of A. Lincoln Filene, head of Filene's department stores.
 She would serve on the board of trustees of the Filene Foundation.
 After their marriage, Jouett and Catherine Shouse took in and brought up a boy whom they renamed William Filene Shouse.